bakuzan/obsidian-plugin-dynamic-toc/README.md

 ### Preserve Nested Numbering

-You can preserve the numbering of lists below level 2 in the table of contents by using the Preserve Nested Numbering option in setttings or inline inside a codeblock for example:
+You can preserve the numbering of level 2 nested lists in the table of contents by using the Preserve Nested Numbering option in setttings or inline inside a codeblock for example:

 ````markdown
 ```toc